 As nursing students, we learned so much with the projects!
 It’s unbelievable that as a group we helped over 1,000 Peruvians.
 The project was more than I could have ever imagined!
 I came back a more confident nursing student because of the IVHQ program.
 Rebecca Sackman (IVHQ Nursing Volunteer)

-What nursing abroad placements are available in specialist fields?
+What nursing abroad programs are available in specialist fields?

-Volunteers who are fully-qualified nurses or doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in India (Delhi), Vietnam (Ho Chi Minh City), Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco), Costa Rica, Argentina, Guatemala, Zambia and Uganda.
+Volunteers who are registered nurses or qualified doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in Argentina, Costa Rica, Guatemala, India (Delhi and Kerala), Vietnam, Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco) and Zambia.

-Examples of nurse volunteer abroad opportunities with IVHQ include:
+Examples of student and registered nurse volunteer abroad programs with IVHQ include:

 - Occupational Therapy in Vietnam